 - Moderate symptoms of intoxication;

 - The presence of a pulmonary infiltrate within 1-2 segments;

 - Respiratory rate up to 22 per minute;

 - Increase in heart rate up to 100 beats per minute;

-The following complications of pneumonia develop: abscesses, exudative pleurisy, disseminated intravascular coagulation syndrome, sepsis, failure of other organs and systems.
+The following complications of pneumonia develop abscesses, exudative pleurisy, disseminated intravascular coagulation syndrome, sepsis, and failure of other organs and systems.
 In patients, consciousness is impaired, and related diseases are exacerbated.

 Causes of Severe Pneumonia

 Most severe pneumonia is caused by pneumococcus and Haemophilus influenza.
 Severe pneumonia develops when the respiratory tract is infected with Legionella, Staphylococcus aureus, Gram-negative bacteria, and Klebsiella.
 In winter, severe viral pneumonia prevails.
 Quite often, pneumonia caused by mycoplasmas and chlamydia is severe.
 Antibiotic-resistant bacterial strains are of particular importance in the origin of severe pneumonia.

 Risk factors for the development of antibiotic resistance of pneumococci are:

 - The age of patients is less than 7 years old and more than 60 years old;